 Preparing Your Home For Exterior Painting

 Whether planning a home improvement project or just looking to give your home a fresh look, a new coat of exterior paint can make a huge difference.
-Exterior Painting Seattle is also an excellent way to protect and increase its value.
+Exterior painting is also an excellent way to protect and increase its value.

 To get the most out of your paint, choose a color that complements your surroundings and the finish on the fixed elements, like brick and stone.
 Then, test it on a few sample boards in the sun to see how it looks.